Hunting red hartebeest South Africa

 Gun scope for hunting red hartebeest

-A good 2 – 12 X 50 gun scope should be sufficient for hunting red hartebeest in South Africa due to a wide zoom range and a long eye relief which will allow for greater flexibility to view the cross-hairs quicker.
+A good 2 – 12 X 50 gun scope is sufficient for hunting red hartebeest South Africa.

 Average shooting distance